RG color models: Additive RG

 Until recently, its primary use was in low-cost LED displays in which red and green LEDs were more common and cheaper than the still nascent blue LED technology.
 However, this preference no longer applies to modern devices.
+In modern applications, the red and green primaries are equal to the primaries used in typical RGB color spaces.
+In this case, the RG color model can be achieved by disabling the blue light source.

 Subtractive RG

-The subtractive RG color model uses red and green primary pigments.
-This color model cannot achieve black, regardless of the primaries chosen.
+The subtractive RG color model uses red and green filters for film exposure, but complementary cyan-green (for red) and orange-red (for green) for the developed prints.
+This allows the generation of white, although the color model cannot achieve black, regardless of the primaries chosen.
+It was used in several processes during the early innovations of color photography, including on Brewster Color I, Kodachrome I, Prizma II, and Technicolor II.

+Subtractive RGK

 A similar color model, called RGK adds a black channel, which allows for the reproduction of black and other dark shades.
-However, it does not allow the reproduction of neutral colors (gray/white) if the primaries are not complementary.
+However, it does not allow the reproduction of neutral colors (gray/white) because the primaries are not complementary.

-The subtractive RG color model was used in several processes during the early innovations of color photography, including on Brewster Color I, Kodachrome I, Prizma II, and Technicolor II.

 Outside of a few low-cost high-volume applications, such as packaging and labelling, RG and RGK are no longer in use because devices providing larger gamuts such as CMYK are in widespread use.

 Anaglyph 3D

 In 1858, in France, Joseph D'Almeida delivered a report to l'Académie des sciences describing how to project three-dimensional magic lantern slide shows using red and green filters to an audience wearing red and green goggles.
 Subsequently he was chronicled as being responsible for the first realisation of 3D images using anaglyphs.

-ColorCode 3-D, a anaglyph stereoscopic color scheme, uses the RG color space to simulate a broad spectrum of color in one eye, while the blue portion of the spectrum transmits a black-and-white (black-and-blue) image to the other eye to give depth perception.